 Rule 305.2.
-Prehearing Conference
+Prehearing Conference.

-Reference: Article XIII, Section 16, California Constitution.
-Section 1601 et seq., Revenue and Taxation Code.
+Authority: Section 15606(c), Government Code.
+Reference: Article XIII, Section 16, California Constitution; and Section 1601 et seq., Revenue and Taxation Code.

-- (a) A county board of supervisors may establish prehearing conferences.
+(a) A county board of supervisors may establish prehearing conferences.
 If prehearing conferences are established, the county board of supervisors shall adopt rules of procedure for prehearing conferences.
 A prehearing conference may be set by the clerk at the request of the applicant or the applicant's agent, the assessor, or at the direction of the appeals board.
-The purpose of a prehearing conference is to resolve issues such as, but not limited to, clarifying and defining the issues, determining the status of exchange of information requests, stipulating to matters on which agreement has been reached, combining applications into a single hearing, bifurcating the hearing issues, and scheduling a date for a hearing officer or the board to consider evidence on the merits of the application. - (b) The clerk of the board shall set the matter for a prehearing conference and notify the applicant or the applicant's agent and the assessor of the time and date of the conference.
-Notice of the time, date, and place of the conference shall be given not less than 30 days prior to the conference, unless the assessor and the applicant stipulate orally or in writing to a shorter notice period.
+The purpose of a prehearing conference is to resolve issues such as, but not limited to, clarifying and defining the issues, determining the status of exchange of information requests and requests for information, stipulating to matters on which agreement has been reached, combining applications into a single hearing, bifurcating the hearing issues, and scheduling a date for a hearing officer or the board to consider evidence on the merits of the application.